 Digital Scale – You are more likely to achieve better results when you weigh out the ingredients.
 Digital scales are increasingly more affordable and one of the best tools you can have in a kitchen, especially for baking and pastry recipes.

 Heavy bottom pan – Caramel can easily burn with hotspots in cheaper pans.
 It’s best to use a good quality, heavy-bottomed pan to ensure even cooking of the caramel sauce.
-I’m using my favourite pans in the world – Le creuset, but any heavy-bottomed pan will do.
+I’m using my favourite pans in the world – Le Creuset, but any heavy-bottomed pan will do.

 Electric Mixer with Paddle – This is used to properly cream the butter and sugar together.
 A stand mixer works best but a hand blender with the paddle attachment is also fine.